Screening for HPV-caused Cancers

 - Smelly discharge (fluid) or bleeding under the foreskin.

-What are the guidelines for determining if a head and neck cancer tumor is positive for HPV?Open or CloseThere are updated guidelines that were published in Sept.
+6) How do they determine if a head and neck cancer tumor is positive for HPV?Open or CloseThere are updated guidelines that were published in Sept.
 2018 by the American Society of Clinical Oncology (ASCO).
 They are:

 - HPV tumor status should be determined for newly diagnosed oropharyngeal squamous cell carcinomas.